david-moreno/bash-libdaemon/README.md

 Example
 -------

-This script creates the PID file **foo.pid** on the current working directory, checks if an existing PID file exists and runs the daemonized script
+This script (libdaemon-test.sh) creates the PID file **foo.pid** on the current working directory, checks if an existing PID file exists, runs the daemonized script and writes dots and some messages on the **test.log** file until a SIGINT,SIGHUP, SIGTERM or SIGKILL signal is received:

 ```bash
 #!/bin/bash